 Z-Frames will hide any gaps or imperfections due to variance within your window opening.
 Most windows are not perfectly square/level.
 So, if you find a lot of variance when measuring 3 spots for the width and height of each window, a Z-Frame will be a good choice and create a perfect look.

-Our measuring guide will detail the width of the overlapping trim and design of each Z-Frame, as each material offers its own unique frames.
+will detail the width of the overlapping trim and design of each Z-Frame, as each material offers its own unique frames.

 Outside mount L-Frames are the same style as the inside mount L-Frames, but the holes will be pre-drilled for the shutter to mount directly onto the wall or existing trim surrounding the window opening, not inside of a window recess.